nsw42/piju-touchscreen-go/README.md

 ## Known issues

-There is a memory leak in earlier versions of the underlying go-gtk library.
-(See <https://github.com/diamondburned/gotk4/issues/126>).
-Building with go 1.24 and gotk4 v0.3.1 seems to have fixed it.
-Without that fix, memory use of the UI steadily increases every time the 'now playing' artwork changes.
-If you cannot use those recent versions of go and gotk4, the simplest fix is to create a cron job that kills the running touchscreen process at a time when people are not likely to be using the UI.
+There is a memory leak in the underlying go-gtk library (see <https://github.com/diamondburned/gotk4/issues/126>).
+Until those fixes are available, memory use of the UI steadily increases every time the 'now playing' artwork changes.
+The simplest fix is to create a cron job that kills the running touchscreen process at a time when people are not likely to be using the UI.
 If your OS provides `/etc/periodic/daily/` to run such operations, and it also includes `pkill`, add the following shell script as `/etc/periodic/daily/piju-touchscreen-go`:

 ```sh
 #! /bin/sh